Please support Giving Campaign #2293

 Contact Paul Bannick to learn more about Conservation Northwest, 206.675.9747 x202, email@example.com

-Steering committeE: Mark Christiansen, JENNY DOOLEY, Richard Draves, Ted Hart, Karolina Kowalik, Sean Livingston, Christina Olson, Hammad Rajjoub, Brian Sanderson.
+Steering committeE: Diego Baccino, Richard Draves, Ted Hart, Karolina Kowalik, Sean Livingston, Yosy namara, Christina Olson, Hammad Rajjoub, Briand Sanderson.

 Join us at our upcoming Conservation Northwest Updates!

 Please join us for a virtual briefing to learn more about wildlife and wildlands in the Pacific Northwest, meet CNW staff and fellow wildlife and conservation enthusiasts at Microsoft, and ask your burning questions about our work.
 You’ll also have the opportunity to chat with Mitch Friedman, Conservation Northwest’s founder and Executive Director.
-From wildlife bridges to wolf and grizzly recovery and fisher reintroduction, we’ll share all of the latest news on our work for a wilder Northwest!
+From wildlife bridges to wolf and grizzly recovery and the completion of our Cascades to Rockies Capital Campaign, we’ll share all of the latest news on our work for a wilder Northwest!

-- Conservation Northwest Program Update: Oct 28 @ 4 pm with Mitch Friedman: Hear Conservation Northwest’s founder and Executive Director, Mitch Friedman, present an overview of our work and updates about our key programs across the region, from forests to sage-lands to carnivore recovery.
+- Conservation Northwest Program Overview and Update : Oct 14 @ 4 pm with Mitch Friedman: Hear Conservation Northwest’s founder and Executive Director, Mitch Friedman, present an overview of our work and updates about our key programs across the region, from forests to sage-lands to carnivore recovery to the completion of our Cascades to Rockies Capital Campaign.

 We need you!

 Conservation Northwest protects, connects, and restores wildlife and wildlands from the Washington Coast to the B.C.
 Rockies.
-You can learn more about some of our recent accomplishments here.
+You can learn more about the scope of our work here.

 Right now, we are focused on protecting habitat connections that maintain a functional wildlands network that includes the North Cascades, Central Cascades, Columbia Highlands, Greater Rocky Mountains, and British Columbia Coast and Chilcotin Ranges.